ilaga/RStan-Workshop/README.md

     )

 Other important arguments are chains (how many MCMC chains should be run), warmup (number of burn-in samples), iter (total number of MCMC iteration), and cores (if running in parallel, how many chains should be run concurrently).
-However, there are lots of more options which can help with debugging and running the model.
+However, there are many more options which can help with debugging and running the model.